haothitran/klazerville/docs/index.md

 A reference guide for various aspects of Final Fantasy XIV.

+!!! warning "Work in progress"
     This site is a continuous work in progress.
+There may be some missing pages.
+There may be some empty pages.